 Another important feature of the Webex Meetings app is the integration of various tools that are useful when conducting meetings.

 Screen sharing, tools like Microsoft Office, and collaborative software are some of the things that are handy when trying to conduct a presentation or an interactive discussion.

 Calling and Messaging Features

 While the app is designed primarily for video conferencing and virtual meetings, I was also really impressed by its messaging and calling features.

-As a subscriber, I was assigned a phone number for making and receiving calls on any device.
-I can also use my existing number, create a new one, or even assign different numbers to company staff.
+As a member, I was given a phone number that I could use on any device to make and receive calls.
+I can also use the number I already have, make a new one, or even give different numbers to different people at my company.

 I also saw advanced options, like call transfers, forwarding, and line sharing.

 It also has a voicemail service with a visual display, allowing me to see if there are any messages waiting to be opened.